What’s an MV 4A Workplace?

 2. Post a sign in the front entrance (provided for free) welcoming everyone and stating you know your 4th Amendment rights.

-3. Create private and/or employee only space using free provided signage.
+3. Create private space using free provided signage.

-4. Create a Fourth Amendment Workplace Protocol for your business and train employees.
-See this sample MV 4A Workplace protocol (English), Exemplo de Protocolo (Português)
+4. Create a Fourth Amendment Workplace Protocol for your business/organization and train employees.
+See this sample MV 4A Workplace protocol (English), exemplo de Protocolo (Português)

 5. Learn what a signed judicial warrant looks like, which makes it actionable, and know your rights.